Home / blog / Ineffective Ways of Engaging Employees

 Engaging employees in desired work-related behaviors: focus on strengths.

 In a recent survey the Gallup Organization found that 58% of respondents cannot say, “I know what is expected of me at work.”
 Clarifying how an employee’s position and performance relates to the organization’s goals allows employees to grasp how their roles directly impact the organization’s success.
-Results of recent research have indicated that workers are more engaged (involved and dedicated) at work when they are given opportunities to build on their talents. server headers .
+Results of recent research have indicated that organizations succeed at engaging employees when they are given opportunities to build on their talents.
 However, workers who are expected to perform tasks that encompass their weaknesses will become less engaged.
 Subjective performance appraisals decrease employee engagement, especially if they are linked to compensation.
 According to, “The Four Disciplines of Sustainable Growth,” in the Gallup Management Journal, dredging up past behavior to substantiate negative ratings or employees devoting substantial amounts of time working on weaknesses can lead to a loss of productivity.
 Employees who are uncertain about how their efforts are valued can disengage and feel apprehensive about their future in the organization, causing organizations to lose employees that have high potential to succeed.

 Focusing on outcomes can overlook how employees achieve desired results.